-Understanding where a foul odour arises from is essential for effective removal and prevention.
+Understanding where a foul odor arises from is essential for effective removal and prevention.
 Here are the four basic reasons.

-Pet urine might also contribute to the odour.
-Although it is rare that you would vacuum your pet’s urine, the liquid can adhere to pet hair and dust.
-The mix of dried urine and pet hair, once vacuumed, creates the perfect formula for a musty odour.
+Pet urine might also contribute to the odor.
+Although it is rare that you would vacuum your pet’s urine, the liquid can adhere to pet hair and dirt.
+The mix of dried urine and pet hair, once vacuumed, creates the perfect formula for a needs toy odor.

 Your vacuum belt might possibly be the source of the problem.
 The belt is composed of rubber and rotates, allowing the brush to roll and capture hair and debris.

-Belts that have been stretched and abused emit a distinct burning plastic odour.
+Belts that have been stretched and abused emit a distinct burning plastic odor.

 Even if you don’t have a pet, you’re not immune to stinky vacuums.

-Mould particles have been discovered in vacuum bags and filters.
-When left unattended, they emit a pungent odour that you may be familiar with.
+Mold particles have been discovered in vacuum bags and filters.
+When left unattended, they emit a pungent odor that you may be familiar with.

 Mould requires humidity and moisture to thrive.
-Vacuuming a damp carpet may send these particles into your device, exacerbating the odour.
+Vacuuming a damp carpet may send these particles into your device, exacerbating the odor.

 Dust Build Up